Frozen Meat Supplier Singapore

 No. Frozen meat comes from freshly slaughtered animals and then flash frozen before they are exported from their distribution centers.

 Why are the frozen meat darker in color?

 The color of meat, whether it is frozen, chilled or thawed, is affected by the presence (or absence) of oxygen.
 It is seen to be darker in color as oxygen is not present.
 Once frozen meat is exposed to oxygen in the air, it will return to its actual color.

 Does freezing meat affect its quality and taste?

 Freezing meat is the best way to extend its shelf life.
 The process of having it frozen allows the meat to preserve its freshness, taste, nutritional value and quality.

 There is little change in nutrient value during storage in freezer.

 Nutrients such as salts, peptides, amino acids, and water-soluble vitamins, may see small amount of loss as drip when the meat is being thawed.

-Overall, the freshness, quality, and taste of frozen meat can be maintained for up to 6 months under appropriate storage condition (we are using -18 degress of freezing temperature).
-Un-refrigerated meat, on the other hand, can go stale and spoil within a day.
+The freshness, quality, and taste of frozen meat can be maintained for up to 6 months under appropriate storage condition (we are using -18 degrees of freezing temperature).
+Non-refrigerated meat, on the other hand, can go stale and spoil within a day.